iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 Both offer fast(ish) charging (with a separately sold 20W charger), and wireless charging.

-Both models offer 128GB as the minimum capacity, with 256GB, 512GB and 1TB also available.
+Each has 128GB as the minimum capacity, with 256GB, 512GB and 1TB also available.
 You’ll need 256GB or higher if you want to use ProRes video recording at 4K.

-iPhone 14 Pro vs iPhone 13 Pro: Price
+iPhone 14 Pro vs iPhone 13 Pro: price

-As soon as new Pro models become available, Apple removes the old ones of its website for sale – but that doesn’t mean you can’t get hold of them elsewhere, and if you want to save even more cash, second-hand iPhone 13 Pros should be easy to get hold of now too.
+As soon as new Pro models become available, Apple removes the old ones for sale from its website – but that doesn’t mean you can’t get hold of them elsewhere, and to save even more cash, second-hand iPhone 13 Pros should be easy to get hold of now too.
+By shopping around amongst different retailers and used gear sites it’s possible to make huge savings, especially if you’re thinking of upgrading from something like an iPhone X, 11 or 12, and would still consider the 13 to be a big enough upgrade.
+You’ll also be doing your bit for the environment by not buying new.

-iPhone 14 Pro vs iPhone 13 Pro: Verdict
+iPhone 14 Pro vs iPhone 13 Pro: verdict

 iPhone 13 Pro vs iPhone 14 Pro